-In 2016, Alaska passed legislation that helped increase access to naloxone, the live-saving medication used in response to an opioid overdose.
-With the help of the State of Alaska’s Project HOPE, iknowmine provides opioid overdose response kits.
-These kits contain 2 doses of naloxone (Narcan®) that can save a person’s life in the event of an opioid overdose.
+In 2016, Alaska passed legislation that helped increase access to naloxone, the life-saving medication used in response to an opioid overdose.
+With the help of the State of Alaska’s Project HOPE, ANTHC provides Narcan® opioid overdose response kits via iknowmine.org to Alaska-based addresses.
+These kits contain two doses of Narcan® Nasal Spray (naloxone) that can save a person’s life in the event of an opioid overdose.

 - Complete the Opioid Overdose Recognition and Response Training

 - Email your completion certificate to firstname.lastname@example.org.

 - Place an order for a free Narcan® Kit at Order Resources & Supplies.

 - Or, visit a Project HOPE distribution site in your community.

 - 2 Narcan® Nasal Spray (naloxone) doses and instructions

 - Fentanyl test strip and instructions